Creating 'Chasing Sunrise'

 - The page count helps me gauge how fleshed-out an idea is

-- Ideally the idea is fleshed out enough and I'm still passionate enough to make it
+- Ideally the idea is fleshed-out and I'm still passionate enough to make it

 -